Buck Steam Station

-Buck Steam Station is a four-unit coal-fired generating station located on the Yadkin River in Rowan County, N.C.
-It was Duke Energy’s first large capacity coal generating plant built in the Carolinas and was named for the company’s co-founder James Buchanan "Buck" Duke.
+Buck Steam Station was once a four-unit coal-fired generating station located on the Yadkin River in Rowan County, N.C.
+It was Duke Energy's first large capacity coal generating plant built in the Carolinas and was named for the company's co-founder James Buchanan "Buck" Duke.

 Units 3 and 4, 113 megawatts combined, were retired in mid-2011, and units 5 and 6, 143 megawatts combined, were retired in April 2013.
 Unit 4 was originally ordered and built for a navy vessel during World War II.
 When the Pentagon canceled the order, the manufacturer offered the unit to Duke Power, a forerunner of Duke Energy.
 Three combustion turbine units were retired in October 2012.

-The site also is the home of the new Buck Combined Cycle Plant, a 620-megawatt natural gas facility that generates electricity very efficiently while reducing air emissions.
-The plant came online in late 2011.
+The site is now home of the new Buck Combined Cycle Plant, a 620-megawatt natural gas facility that generates electricity very efficiently while reducing air emissions.
+The plant came on line in late 2011.

 Information included in recent neighbor updates, along with work and progress at the site.